OpenTreeOfLife/clade-workshops/README.md

 * dates: Saturday, Feb 20 through Monday, Feb 22
 * times: 9 am - 4 pm daily

 There is an [agenda](https://docs.google.com/document/d/1R_Dsw1dvOZxI7meBnj29JsUtk-WujybR3SA8wP5lFEg/edit) in google docs.
+This is not set in stone - there is plenty of room to adjust as needed throughout the weekend.

 ## Flights and lodging